 - STATA/SE, STATA MP

-Programming and statistical services are also offered by PSTC to affiliated faculty and students.
-PSTC's Research Analyst/Programmer provides statistical consultation and non-spatial programming services.
+Programming and statistical services are also offered by the PSTC to affiliated faculty and students.
+The PSTC's research analyst/programmer provides statistical consultation and non-spatial programming services.
 She works with project teams to assemble, link, and analyze multi-layered, complex data sets to suit diverse research objectives using state-of-the-art computational/statistical software programs.
 This work includes reconciling questionnaire data across rounds with extensive subsetting of samples, matching across datasets that may have been collected at different levels, and accurately interpreting complex skip patterns.
-Other services include producing data files, analysis and reports to project teams, training in statistical software packages and walk-in and scheduled consultations.
-For more information, contact our Research Analyst/Programmer:
+Other services include producing data files, analysis, and reports to project teams, training in statistical software packages, and walk-in and scheduled consultations.
+For more information, contact the PSTC research analyst/programmer:

 Spatial analysis is provided by Spatial Structures in the Social Sciences (S4) and is described in detail on the Spatial Analysis services web page.
 The S4 facility in Maxcy Hall has 12 offices that provide space for 3 faculty, 4 staff, and 8 post-docs or graduate students, each with a dedicated PC that can access the Mencoff Hall computer services.